History

 Thanks to funding from Nick Nash, Avi Nash, Morph.org and the Indira Foundation, all expenses were covered for the selected fellows: tuition, room and board, round-trip travel, visa application fees, and books.

-In all, one hundred and eight Mehta Fellowships have been awarded between 2015 and 2022.
 These talented young mathematicians have developed deep understanding of the PROMYS approach to learning mathematics and the PROMYS emphasis on building a collaborative mathematical community.
+As returning students and counsellors, the Mehta Fellows' experience and habits of mind have been central to establishing a successful PROMYS program in India.

 PROMYS at Boston University Since 1989